 I think that sometimes we forget that our marriage isn’t going to the dogs if we don’t feel a connection with our husbands about everything.
 I think that deciding what is most important, and working as a couple to agree and move forward on those things, is where we should put in the most effort.

 So there you have a few sweet musings from a still-newlywed of (almost) four years.
 I’m glad I will have this post to look back on in thirty years to laugh at myself.
 Little do I know, I’m sure!

 I hope my future self will see that I was really trying, though, to do this marriage thing well.
 I hope I see that I did the best I possibly could to be a good wife and a woman of God in this moment and in this level of my personal and spiritual maturity.

 Now for your entertainment, one of my favorite videos explaining the Differences Between Men and Women.
 Get ready to laugh.
 Hard.

-Erin is a stay-at-home mom in Houston, Texas.
-She has written her blog, Humble Handmaid, since 2009, and she also co-hosts a Catholic women's radio show, "Faith and Good Counsel."
-She writes sometimes serious, but often humorous accounts of her adventures and spiritual reflections as a young Catholic woman, wife and mother.
-Erin is a proud mother to a three-year-old little boy and a one-year-old little girl, and she and her husband are expecting a new baby in May 2013.
+Erin is a stay-at-home mom in Baton Rouge, Louisiana.
+She has written her blog, Humble Handmaid, since 2009, and she also co-hosts a Catholic women's radio show, "Faith and Good Counsel".
+She writes about her adventures and spiritual reflections as a young Catholic woman, wife and mother.
+Erin is oft-frazzled momma to three children under five years old.
+She always appreciates encouraging comments, gift cards to coffee shops, and free babysitting.